 The CDR BeerLab® is the analysis system built to analyze Beer, Wort and Water.
-The CDR BeerLab® is designed to perform process controls during each phases of your brewing process.
+The CDR BeerLab® is designed to perform In-House Process and Quality Controls during each phases of your brewing process.

 This versatile system is specifically devised by CDR to respond to the needs of master brewers and to breweries of all size from small to large enterprises.
 The CDR BeerLab® analysis system allows you to perform a wide range of tests on beer, wort and water with a single device, faster and with ease compared to the traditional methods, all while being totally in-house without having to rely on external laboratories.